cesars-pizza/All-Version-Minecraft-Server/README.md

 Any settings including the server port and name can be edited inside of `config.json`

+## Commands

+### /save

+Saves all players and builds

+### /close

+Disconnects all players and turns off the server

+### /tp [player]

+Teleports to other player

+### /plotTp [plotX] [plotZ]

+Teleports to a specific plot.
+Can teleport to plots outside of the 256 x 256 classic world (This is an unitentional feature of the classic client and can cause the game to run out of memory and crash).

 ## Copyright

 This project does not use any code sourced directly from Minecraft.
 It simply follows a protocol found within the game.